A little bit ago I asked y’all on the gram what you wanted to read about and a TON of you asked about finances and the best ways to save.

 Now, I’m not saying you need to share your plans/goals with the world here, but maybe telling them that you’re working extra hard on paying down debt or you’re saving towards a home isn’t such a bad idea.

-And, if it means just looping in your mom for the time being, hey, that’s a start!
+And, if it means just looping in your mom for the time being, hey, that’s a win!

-I recently just had a whole talk about finance in the car the other day with 2 of my best friends and it was awesome.
+I recently had a whole talk about finance in the car with 2 of my best friends and it was awesome.
 I felt so grown up!

 All this means is that you’re doing just that.
 You have a direct deposit setup on pay day, so you never see the money or have the opportunity to spend it.